Diabetic Foot Screening

 What Is A Diabetic Foot Screening?

-Diabetes podiatry treatments requires long-term planning as a diabetic foot is a chronic, but manageable condition.
+Podiatry management requires long-term planning as a diabetic foot is a chronic, but manageable condition.
 The Foot Practice’s experienced podiatrists will develop a treatment plan to identify risks based on PAD and sensory neuropathy tests.

 A diabetic foot screening is vital in assessing the extent to which diabetes is affecting your foot.
-Our specialised podiatrist can determine the extent of sensory neuropathy or PAD to understand how much at-risk you are for potential infection through a series of tests, such as the loss of feeling in the foot or whether sufficient blood supply circulates to the feet.
+Our specialised podiatrist can determine the extent of sensory neuropathy or PAD to understand how much risk you are for potential infection through a series of tests, such as the loss of feeling in the foot or whether sufficient blood supply circulates to the feet.

 Our podiatrist will assess the current condition of your foot to spot neglected diseases and other potential injuries to conduct diabetic wound management and ensure infections are prevented.
 Our diabetes podiatry services also provide other treatments, such as removing dead skin that creates friction within the shoe or Total Contact Diabetic Insoles.

 Lastly, our podiatrists will work with you and craft a tailored prevention plan specific to your condition to reduce the risk of future complications.
-They will teach you how to take care of your diabetic foot, whether via exercises to improve circulation, modify your life, or spot early infection signs on your own foot.
+They will teach you how to take care of your diabetic foot, whether via exercises to improve circulation, modify your life, or spot early infection signs on your foot.

 With most injuries, it is better to work towards prevention rather than rehabilitation, especially with podiatry for people with diabetes.
 If you want to address complications, make an appointment with The Foot Practice today for your diabetic foot screening in Singapore.